 Okay, so even though Aqua is the only character who can go all the way from the cottage to the basement, anyone who’s played both Terra and Ven by this point – which will be most players – will be able to navigate their way to the bottom with no trouble, especially bearing in mind that Terra not only climbed out of the basement but climbed back down as well, meaning that once you cross the forest, like you did with Ven, you’ll just be in Terra’s footsteps.
 You see how tidy this is?
 It’s like I don’t have to work at all!

 Aqua hits some plot the moment she reaches the Queen’s old castle, where she finds the Prince from the film standing by the well.
 The Prince tells Aqua that something seems different about the castle, but he can’t put his finger on it.
 Wait, so the castle was also completely empty of all denizens and servants, the mistress of the castle absent, and the dungeons packed with and surrounded by blue monsters the first time you were here too, but only something indistinct has changed?
 Oh and also Snow White isn’t here.
 The Prince, and yes like Prince Charming, “The Prince” is his official name, is voiced by James Arnold Taylor, whom we last heard from as Jack Sparrow in KH2.
 Curiously, so far as I can tell, The Prince hasn’t been both animated and voiced outside of video games since his original appearance in 1937!
-And his first game appearance was 1999’s Disney’s Villains’ Revenge for the PC (where he was voiced by Michael Gough), meaning the character went 67 years in silence or total absence!
+And his first game appearance was 1999’s Disney’s Villains’ Revenge for the PC (where he was voiced by Michael Gough), meaning the character went 67 years in either live appearances, silence, or total absence!

 Realizing The Prince is talking about Snow White, Aqua conveys the bad news about Snow White being poisoned, and he rushes off with her directions because the developers even have a chance to censor the part where Aqua would have said that she died!
 So good job, Kingdom Hearts!
 Instead of allowing the Prince to ex machina his way into butt-nowhere in the middle of the forest and stumble upon Snow White, he now goes looking for her where she should be and gets updated directions from an intergalactic interloper!
 This is, tragically, a genuinely better plot progression than the original movie.